-The State appreciates the guidance provided by the local HUD Field Office, with regards to the administration of the CPD programs.
-The State will continue to be diligent to ensure that activities are compliant with HUD requirements and that HUD funds are spent in a timely manner to support the needs of our residents and communities.
+The State will continue its diligence to ensure that activities are compliant with HUD requirements, and that HUD funds are spent timely to support the needs of its residents and communities.

-I look forward to the continued partnership between the State of Hawai'i and HUD to produce more affordable housing and to help Hawai'i's homeless and special needs populations.
+I look forward to the continued partnership between the State and HUD to produce more affordable housing and to help Hawai'i's homeless and special needs populations.